nuraynazarli/DecisionTree-Titanic/README.md

-# Decision Tree for Titanic
+# Titanic with Decision Tree